 The Faulkner Perpetual Challenge Cup shall be awarded each year for the log of the best cruise on a sailing yacht owned by a member of the Club, undertaken during the Season by any member, provided that he shall be in command of the yacht.
 The judge will take into consideration the distance covered, the crew, the time occupied, the size of vessel, the amount of use of auxiliary power, seamanship displayed and the difficulties encountered and overcome.
 A description of the yacht and photograph should included with each entry.

-Assembled below are the winning logs from the last few years and we hope that you will enjoy reading them and appreciate the span of the members' activities with their yachts.
+Assembled below are the winning logs from the last couple of years and we hope that you will enjoy reading them and appreciate the span of the members' activities with their yachts.
+They may conveniently be printed off.

 The Faulkner Cup was yet again awarded to Fergus Quinlan for his log for the concluding year of his and Kay's three year circunnavigation.
 This part of the voyage was from Darwin back to Kinvara.